NicolasPrats/DvBrowser/readme.md

   * A name meaningful for you
   * The host name of your instance (without the _https://_)
   * The path to the plugins assembly file (the dll).
 For a better experience, it should be compiled in debug mode with the pdb file generated.
 * A popup asking you to authenticate is displayed.
 You need to use a system administrator.
 If you have a big assembly file and/or a lot of steps, the UI may freeze at this step.
-Don't worry and please wait few seconds.
+Don't worry and please wait a few seconds.
 * Then the browser is started.
 You need to authenticate again.
 This time, you can choose any user and should take the one that is relevant for your tests.
 * Enjoy!